from Paradise Lost (IV.222-44)(1667)

 - Holy Sonnet 14

-- It Is Fashionable Now
+- It is the Fashion Now

 - Mowing